 It’s then helpful to know the options you have at hand and what you can use them for.
 Currently, there are three options to consider:

 - Face cage.
-You typically use them in contact sports such as rugby and the martial arts.
+You typically use them in contact sports such as rugby and martial arts.
 Face cages prevent harmful contact to the face.
-They are not, however, permitted in all types of sports, so make sure that you’re familiar with the rules and regulations of your child’s chosen game.
+However, they are not permitted in all types of sports, so make sure that you’re familiar with the rules and regulations of your child’s chosen game.

 - Helmet.
 Helmets are usually paired up with face cages to protect the full skull.
 But some sports uniforms do not have the cage in their helmets.
 Regardless, helmets prevent harm to the head, which may be life-threatening.

 - Mouthguard.
 Aside from being permitted in all types of sports, a mouthguard is also the most prescribed method of preventing dental trauma.
 However, whatever game your child chooses, you might want to buy a custom mouthguard instead of a commercial one for maximum protection.